PETA has proven that most angora seriously harms rabbits. But not if it’s from these ethical angora brands!

 This is one of our favourite ethical angora brands – and one that’s definitely appropriately named!

 It all started with a rather fluffy jumper.
 Once the founder of the brand was gifted with her first angora sweater, she decided she wanted to get into the business of making them.
-However, after seeing videos of how the Chinese torture Angora rabbits, she decided she would ethically and kindly source the wool herself.
+However, she saw videos of how the Chinese torture Angora rabbits.
+And she was sickened by them.
+That was when she decided she would ethically and kindly source the wool herself.

 That goal just happened to coincide with her long term plan to live on a low impact, sustainable farm.
 After finding 12.5 verdant acres in rural mid Wales, she built a zero carbon house, powered by renewable energy, and got 21 gorgeous Angora rabbits.